TheRhetorician/Plagiarism-Checker/README.md

 ## General info
-This project is simple Plagiarism Detector.
+This project is a Plagiarism Detector that determines the category under which the test document falls and returns it similarity score (plagiarism score).

 Group members are :

-Tanay Gupta : 2018AAPS0343H
+Tanay Gupta : 2018AAPS0343H : https://github.com/Tanay0101\

-Mudit Chaturvedi : 2018A7PS0248H
+Mudit Chaturvedi : 2018A7PS0248H : https://github.com/TheRhetorician\

-Sristi Sharma : 2018A7PS0299H
+Sristi Sharma : 2018A7PS0299H : https://github.com/judyhopps24\

 ## Dependencies
 Dependencies in the Project :